 The blog’s name is from the classic children’s book Where the Wild Things Are.
 In addition to being my husband’s favorite book as a child, I’ve found that it has incredible resonance for me as a parent.
 We love it so much that we dressed as the characters from it last Halloween!

 Previously, I wrote the blog Will Bike for Change (or Pie!), which focused on bicycling and sustainable food.
-I’ve also written for Parent.co, Huffington Post, The Good Mother Project, the Children and Nature Network, Rants from Mommyland, Greater Greater Washington, Simplicity Parenting, the New York State Conservationist, and Adirondack Sports and Fitness.
-For my day job, I’m a science communicator in the federal government.
+I’ve also written for Parent.co, Huffington Post, the Children and Nature Network, Pregnant Chicken, Mamalode, Rants from Mommyland, Greater Greater Washington, Simplicity Parenting, the New York State Conservationist, and Adirondack Sports and Fitness.
+Here’s a list of all of my guest posts.
+At my day job, I’m a science writer for the federal government.

-The cartoon version of Sprout and I was drawn by the fantastic Viga.
-Contact me at willbikeforchange@gmail dot com.
-Although I do not write sponsored posts, I do welcome pitches for guest posts and invitations to guest post on your blog.
+Contact me via my email form.
+I do not write sponsored posts.
+However, I do welcome pitches for guest posts that fit in my areas of interest as well as relevant invitations to guest post on your blog.